AldeRoberge/AudioSampleSplitter/README.md

 ![A labor of love, right?](https://github.com/user-attachments/assets/55ad2193-3f16-484d-8400-24b52c68679e)

 ## Security oriented folks 🤓☝️
 * ASS is akschoully built with pure .NET and WPF, relying only on your own installation of FFMPEG, a trusted industry-standard tool.
+* Yes, Microsoft SmartScreen will throw a warning.
+It's perfectly normal, since I won't be paying hundreds of dollars for a code signing certificate.
 * ASS is fully **open-source** : no [backdoors](https://storage.googleapis.com/adg-default-storage/Other/iau72yug97d91.webp) 😏, hidden surprises, no shady dependencies.
 * Does not require elevated permissions to run.
 * Still not sure?
 Review the code, modify it, or compile it yourself.
 Be a "smart ASS user!"🧐